 Stashing money away for your retirement is a wise, even necessary, thing to do.
-So as you consider saving up for your golden years, you might want to take a look at retirement vehicles that offer tax advantages.
+So as you consider saving for your future, you might want to take a look at retirement vehicles that offer tax advantages.
 Some accounts offer tax advantages for the year that you make your contributions; others offer tax breaks much later, when it’s time to withdraw the funds.

-One of the simplest ways to benefit from tax advantages while saving for retirement or in later years is to contribute to an Individual Retirement Account (IRA), which can provide an IRA tax deduction or tax-exempt retirement income.
-However, there are different kinds of IRAs to choose from, each with different advantages, rules, and limitations.
+One of the simplest ways to benefit from tax advantages is to contribute to an Individual Retirement Account (IRA), which can provide an IRA tax deduction or tax-exempt retirement income.
+However, there are different kinds of IRAs to choose from, each with different benefits, rules, and limitations.

-What differentiates these retirement plans, and which one might be right for you?
+What differentiates these account types, and which one might be right for you?
 Let’s dive in and take a closer look.

-A traditional IRA allows you to make annual tax-deductible contributions to your IRA account.
+A traditional IRA allows you to make annual contributions that you can claim as an IRA tax deduction.
 Instead of paying taxes on the money you contribute now, you defer those tax payments until retirement, at which you point you pay taxes on your withdrawals.